zak-2213/llm-baselines/README.md

-# 🧮 MathLLM: A Math-Specialized Language Model from Scratch
+# 🧮 Corpus: A Math-Specialized Language Model from Scratch

 Large language models can write poems, generate code, and even explain scientific concepts — but they consistently **struggle with math**.
-In this hackathon, we set out to tackle that problem by training an LLM from scratch, designed specifically to reason through **math word problems**, with a focus on the [MathQA dataset](https://github.com/xyz/MathQA).
+In this hackathon, we set out to tackle that problem by training an LLM from scratch, designed specifically to reason through **math word problems**, with a finetunned for the [MathQA dataset].

 ---